willymcallister/willymcallister.github.io/_articles/inductor-how-it-works.md

 ---
 layout: article
-title:  Inductor - how it works - under construction
+title:  Inductor - how it works
 author: Willy McAllister
 comments: true
 ---

-UNDER CONSTRUCTION
+STILL UNDER CONSTRUCTION

 When this article is ready to publish, add this line back to Ideal or Real World elements:
 Refer to [Inductor - how it works](https://spinningnumbers.org/a/inductor-how-it-works.html) for an informal description of how an inductor does its thing.